-For several years, I spent all my summers with my grandparents in P.B., my aunt, uncle and cousins right next door.
-I didn’t have that kind of luxury or history in Pensacola, Florida—the luxury of having family close by, and of a shared history in the place where I lived.
+For several years, I spent all my summers with my grandparents in P.B., with my aunt, uncle, and cousins next door.
+I didn’t have that kind of luxury or history in Pensacola, Florida—the luxury of having family close by and a shared history in the place where I lived.

 It is a story of the wonders of summer through the eyes of a child.

-I believe anyone who has ever called Missouri home, and those who have chosen it as their home, will find something worth remembering in what is simply titled, “Poplar Bluff: A Memoir”.
+I believe anyone who has ever called Missouri home—and those who have chosen it as their home—will find something worth remembering in “Poplar Bluff: A Memoir.”